JackpotRising/jr-docs/homebase/guides.md

 ## Submit Game for Review

+All games using the Jackpot Rising platform must be approved by a member of our staff.
+Approval times can vary, but can usually be vereid within 24 hours.

 !> The test build that you submit to Jackpot Rising for approval must be the same version (i.e 1.0 or 1.1) as the production build that you are submitting to Apple.

 #### 1. Select Your Game